-Across our community, the identified priority local needs and risk factors vary for each school, family, and individual student.
-The CISP site coordinator is responsible for executing the CIS School support Plan and meeting the needs of the student population, aligning with the priorities of school leadership.
-Each site coordinator works inside the school with principals, teachers and other student support personnel to forge community partnerships that bring resources into the school to help remove barriers to learning.To address these needs, our school-based site coordinators have implemented the following supports:
+Across our community, needs and risk factors differ for each school, family, and individual student.
+CISP site coordinators are responsible for executing the CIS School Support Plan and addressing the needs of the student population in alignment with school leadership priorities.
+Each site coordinator works within the school alongside principals, teachers, and other student support personnel to build community partnerships that bring essential resources into the school and remove barriers to learning.

 Our Services in Schools